wujastyk/sushrutaproject/docs/NAK 1-1079 folio-text concordance.md

-* *exposure*
+* *file names*

-  - The exposure number is the number of the exposure in the digital copy of the microfilm.
+  - The file names are the number of the exposure in the digital copy of the microfilm.
 It is recorded in the upper left corner of each photograph and is part of the file’s name.
     Examples:
     A1267-11+103612+*<exposure>*.jpg
     A45-05+73274+*<exposure>*.jpg